18F/ux-guide/_pages/research/plan.md

 The [Executive Order On Advancing Racial Equity and Support for Underserved Communities Through the Federal Government](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/01/20/executive-order-advancing-racial-equity-and-support-for-underserved-communities-through-the-federal-government/) contains a list of communities historically underserved by the Federal government and defines underserved communities as: “populations sharing a particular characteristic, as well as geographic communities, that have been systematically denied a full opportunity to participate in aspects of economic, social, and civic life, as exemplified by the list in the preceding definition of ‘equity.’”

 Examples of underserved communities:
-- Black, Latino, Indigenous and Native American persons, Asian Americans and Pacific Islanders, and other persons of color
+- Black, Latino, Indigenous and Native American people, Asian Americans and Pacific Islanders, and other people of color
 - Members of religious minorities
-- LGBTQ+ persons
+- LGBTQ+ people
-- Persons with disabilities
+- People with disabilities
-- Persons who live in rural areas
+- People who live in rural areas
-- Persons otherwise adversely affected by persistent poverty or inequality
+- People otherwise adversely affected by persistent poverty or inequality

 ### Compensating research participants